closeio/tasktiger/README.rst

 - ``unique``

-  The task will only be queued if there is no similar task with the same function, arguments, and keyword arguments in the queue.
+  Boolean to indicate whether the task will only be queued if there is no similar task with the same function, arguments, and keyword arguments in the queue.
 Note that multiple similar tasks may still be executed at the same time since the task will still be inserted into the queue if another one is being processed.

 - ``lock``

-  Hold a lock while the task is being executed (with the given args and kwargs).
+  Boolean to indicate whether to hold a lock while the task is being executed (for the given args and kwargs).
 If a task with similar args/kwargs is queued and tries to acquire the lock, it will be retried later.

 - ``lock_key``

-  If set, this implies lock=True and specifies the list of kwargs to use to construct the lock key.
+  If set, this implies ``lock=True`` and specifies the list of kwargs to use to construct the lock key.
 By default, all args and kwargs are serialized and hashed.